creold/iShadow/README.md

 1. Select an layer
 2. Choose `File → Scripts → iShadow`
-3. Enter the parameters in the input fields
+3. Enter the values in the fields or drag sliders
 4. Click `OK`

 ![iShadow](images/ishadow-usage.gif)